CodeMan99/wotblitz.js/CONTRIBUTING.md

 How to Contribute
 =================

-Thanks for taking the time to think about improving [wotblitz]!
+Thanks for taking the time to think about improving [wotblitz](//github.com/CodeMan99/wotblitz.js)!

 Reporting Problems
 ------------------